ldgarratt/ecdsa_tools/README.md

 The main.go file here gives an example of usage.

-There are all sorts of attacks of Elliptic curve cryptography so this work is far from complete.
+There are all sorts of attacks of elliptic curve cryptography so this work is far from complete.

 Further reading: